Surgical Forceps

 Tungsten Carbide forceps

-Tungsten Carbide (TC) is harder and more durable than stainless steel.
-A tungsten carbide tip insert provides a firmer and more lasting hold on surgical instruments.
-Golden grips are most commonly used on tungsten carbide equipment.
+Tungsten Carbide (TC) is stronger and more durable than stainless steel.
+Its tip insert ensures a firmer, longer-lasting grip on surgical instruments.
+Golden grips are commonly used for tungsten carbide equipment, offering enhanced control and precision.

 Tubing Clamps